benders5e/benders5e/earthbender.md

 *Cost: 2 chi*
 You raise a cloud of dust, causing the effects of the *Fog Cloud* spell.
 If you lose concentration, the cloud of dust settles.

+#### Earth Projectiles
+*Cost: 2 chi*
+You create and launch 4 fist-sized rocks at any combination of targets within your long range (the second number in the "Range" column).
+These attacks are made without disadvantage.
+Each rock deals 1d4 bludgeoning damage.

+You gain an additional rock for each extra chi you spend.

+---
+**Metal:** When using metal as the material for this form, each projectile deals 1d6 damage.

 #### Solidify Lava
 *Prerequisite: Lavabending specialization*
 *Cost: 1 action*
 You harden an amount of lava weighing up to your bending capacity into volcanic rock, willing it to cool instead of waiting for this to happen naturally.
 The resulting volcanic rock can be earthbent like any other earth.

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 2 | CLASSES</div>

+\page
 #### Melting Earth
 *Prerequisite: Lavabending specialization*
 *Cost: 1 action*